nicolargo/glances/README.rst

     $ cd glances-*
     # python setup.py install

 *Note*: Python headers are required to install psutil.
-For example, you need to install first:
+For example, on Debian/Ubuntu you need to install first the *python-dev* package.

-* On Debian/Ubuntu, the *python-dev* package
-* On CentOS/Fedora, the *python-devel* package (from the EPEL repository)
-* On openSUSE/SLES/SLED, the *python-devel* package (from Oss repository)

 Puppet
 ------